LucasGuerraCavalcante/LucasGuerraCavalcante/README.md

 So far during my journey...

-> 💼 Currently -> Intern at Banco do Brasil S.A. ⚙️  Angular, JavaScript and TypeScript (Front-end Development).
+> 💼 2020 -> Intern at Banco do Brasil S.A. ⚙️  Angular, JavaScript and TypeScript (Front-end Development).
  >
 > 💼 2019 -> Intern at CNPq ⚙️ Python, R and MySQL.
  >